jpaquim/psycle/psycle/doc/for-end-users/readme.txt

 - 256 sequence positions.
 - Multi-channel audio Routing (machine) view to interconnect the virtual machines in order to apply different effects.
-- Internal Stereo Sampler unit which supports .wav and .iff files of any sampling rate, 8/16 and 24bits, mono or stereo.
+- Internal Stereo Sampler unit which supports .wav, .aiff, .iff/svx, .s3i, .its and any sampling rate, 8/16 and 24bits, mono or stereo, with volume and filter envelopes.
+- Modern tracker Sampler (Sampulse, with Impulse Tracker like features, including filter).
 - 70+ Native Plugins (generators & effects), most of them open-source and with an easy to use API to create new ones.
 - Multithreaded audio engine.